Stochastic Navier-Stokes equations for turbulent flows in critical spaces: Statement of the main results

 Next we consider \emph{higher order regularity}.
-We are particular interested in studying how the regularity of $b_n$ in the transport term $(b_n\cdot \nabla) u$ effects the regularity of $u$.
-By regularization one could expect that $u$ gains one order of smoothness compared to $b_n$.
+We are particular interested in studying how the regularity of $b_n$ in the transport term $(b_n\cdot \nabla) u$ affects the regularity of $u$.
+One could expect that $u$ gains one order of smoothness compared to $(b_n)_{n\geq 1}$, i.e.\ $\nabla u$ is as smooth as $(b_n)_{n\geq 1}$.
 The following result shows that this is indeed the case.
 Of course in order to prove such a result we also need further smoothness of the nonlinearities $f_0, f, g$.
-We emphasize that we do not impose further conditions on the initial data.
+We emphasize that we do not impose further conditions on the initial data $u_0$.